Learning, Training, and Human Performance Glossary

 The accomplishment of a task in accordance with a set standard of completeness and accuracy.

-It is the process by which professionals partner with clients to identify and respond to opportunities and problems, and through study of individuals and the organization, to determine an appropriate cross-functional solution system.
+The process by which professionals partner with clients to identify and respond to opportunities and problems, and through study of individuals and the organization, to determine an appropriate cross-functional solution system.
 Performance analysis is a systematic and systemic approach to engaging with the client.
 It is the process by which we determine when and how to use education and information resources.

 Part of a learning objective that describes the observable learner behavior (or the product of that behavior) that is acceptable as proof that learning has occurred.